Joseph Freiherr von Eichendorff: Set to music

 With approximately 5000 musical settings, Eichendorff is the most popular German poet set into music.
 "The magical, enchanting lyricism of his poetry almost seems to be music itself," as it is praised.
-His poems have been set to music by many composers, including Schumann, Mendelssohn, Max Bruch, Johannes Brahms, Hugo Wolf, Richard Strauss, Hans Pfitzner, Pauline Volkstein, Hermann Zilcher, Alexander Zemlinsky, Max Reger, and even Friedrich Nietzsche.
+His poems have been set to music by many composers, including Schumann, Mendelssohn, Max Bruch, Johannes Brahms, Hugo Wolf, Didia Saint Georges, Richard Strauss, Hans Pfitzner, Pauline Volkstein,Hermann Zilcher, Alexander Zemlinsky, Max Reger, and even Friedrich Nietzsche.

 His poems also inspired orchestral music, such as Reger's Eine romantische Suite as well as electronic arrangements by Qntal.